Evans Clark

-Evans Clark (1888–1970) was an American writer strongly committed to first to Communist and Socialist causes and then liberal socio-economic issues, served for a quarter century as first executive director of the Twentieth Century Fund (renamed The Century Foundation), and was husband of Freda Kirchwey (editor and publisher of The Nation magazine, to which he contributed).
+Evans Clark (August 9, 1888 – August 29, 1970) was an American writer strongly committed first to Communist and Socialist causes and then liberal socio-economic issues, served for a quarter century as first executive director of the Twentieth Century Fund (renamed The Century Foundation), and was husband of Freda Kirchwey (editor and publisher of The Nation magazine, to which he contributed).

 Background

 Evans Clark was born on August 9, 1888, in Orange, New Jersey.
 His parents were William Brewster Clark, a New York physician, and Fanny Cox.
 He attended private schools in New York City and The Hill School in Pottstown, Pennsylvania.
 In 1910, he earned a BA from Amherst College.
 He studied law in Columbia University but received an MA in government and politics in 1913.

 Career

 Early career

 In 1913, Clark began his career as instructor in government at Princeton University.
 In 1917, he became research director for the Socialist members of the New York Board of Aldermen.